MJLee95/mjlee95.github.io/_pages/about.md

 latest_posts:
   enabled: false
 ---
 I am an incoming PhD student in Operations Management at the [Robert H. Smith School of Business, University of Maryland](https://www.rhsmith.umd.edu/).
-Prior to this, I received my M.S. in Operations Strategy and Management Science from [KAIST College of Business](https://business.kaist.ac.kr/), and worked as a sales planning engineer at [SK Hynix](https://www.skhynix.com/), where I managed NAND flash supply for major big tech customers
+Prior to this, I received my M.S. in Operations Strategy and Management Science from [KAIST College of Business](https://business.kaist.ac.kr/), and worked as marketing staff at [SK Hynix](https://www.skhynix.com/), where I established 2-year sales plan for major big tech customers.

 My research interests lie in operations management, with a focus on how operational systems perform under uncertainty.
 I am particularly interested in infrastructure investment in early-stage markets — such as hydrogen refueling and EV charging — where adoption depends on the timing and placement of initial capacity.
 More broadly, I am interested in how firms make capacity and flexibility decisions under uncertainty, and how those choices shape operational outcomes.
 My work to date has been primarily empirical, and I aim to deepen my analytical foundations during the PhD to better understand the structural mechanisms behind the patterns I observe in data.